 How do I find someone who practises hypnosis?

 Please check the referral list on this website.
-Our members are tertiary-qualified health care professionals who have undertaken additional studies in the area of hypnosis and have passed the requirements for full membership of the Australian Society of Hypnosis.
+Our members are tertiary-qualified health care professionals who have undertaken additional studies in the area of hypnosis and have passed the requirements for full membership of the society.
 They are located in Adelaide and suburbs, and some provide a service to country areas.

 How do I know if a therapist is any good?

 It is important to locate a therapist who has undergone formal preparation through training and examination.
 Your doctor may be able to recommend someone.
 S/he may have a friend or colleague who has been helped through hypnosis.